Facial disc

 In ornithology, the facial disc is the concave collection of feathers on the face of some birds—most notably owls—surrounding the eyes.
-The concavity of the facial disc forms a circular paraboloid that collects sound waves and directs those waves towards the owl's ears.
+The concavity of the facial disc forms a circular paraboloid that collects sound waves and directs those waves towards the bird's ears.
 The feathers making up this disc can be adjusted by the bird to alter the focal length of this sound collector, enabling the bird to focus at different distances and allowing it to locate prey by sound alone under snow, grass, and plant cover.

 Other bird species, such as harriers, have less prominent facial discs.
 In harriers, the related term facial ruff refers to feathers around the neck that are raised in response to noise, essentially enlarging the facial disc and improving hearing.

 The barn owl has the most visually prominent facial disc, measuring about 110 mm (Simmons), while the great grey owl has the largest disc of any bird.

+Because of its shared inner ear anatomy with barn owls, it is theorized that the feathered dinosaur Mononykus may also have had a facial disc.

+Evolution of facial disc anatomy

+In owls

+Facial discs and associated underlying ear structures are thought to have evolved at least five separate times within the order of Strigiformes (all owls).
+Furthermore, since that conclusion was reached without examining every genus within Strigiformes, it remains possible that there may also be additional instances of facial disc evolution in owls that have not yet been catalogued.
+The five separate instances discovered so far include Tyto (barn owls, grass owls, and masked owls) and Phodilus (bay owls) in the family Tytonidae, and Bubo and Strix (horned owls, eagle owls, fish owls, and earless owls), Asio (eared owls), and Aegolius (saw-whet owls) in the family Strigidae.
+In addition to those five, the genus Strix in particular is suspected to include multiple independent instances of facial disc evolution, indicated by significant ear structure differences between species within that genus that exceeds the differences within other owl genera.

+The facial disc and associated ear anatomy are thought to have evolved in response to selection pressures accompanying the shift to owls hunting primarily using sound.
+Specifically, the facial disc probably came about as owls transitioned to hunting mainly by hearing after hunting mainly by sight became more difficult.
+Factors that may have influenced the evolution of facial discs and asymmetrical ear placement include owls living in habitats with dense vegetation or snow cover (the great grey owl and snowy owl being examples of the latter), owls hunting at night, and owls hunting ground-based prey that are obscured by foliage as opposed to more readily visible avian prey.
+All of these factors make visual-based hunting more difficult, and so might have driven selection for adaptations that help with hunting by sound instead, such as the facial disc to help the owl hear its prey, as well as specialized silent wing feathers so the prey does not hear an approaching owl.